SvenFestersen/x2homebank/README.md

     ing2homebank show /path/to/ing.csv

-The `consorsbank2homebank` and `ing2homebank` tools support the additional command `convert` that read the content of the input CSV file and writes it to a CSV file in Homebank format, e.g.
+The `consorsbank2homebank` and `ing2homebank` tools support the additional command `convert` that reads the content of the input CSV file and writes it to a CSV file in Homebank format, e.g.

     ing2homebank convert /path/to/ing.csv /path/to/export.csv